-So, for example, if I said that Siteground is my choice of hosting provider, but after doing your research, you find a better provider that offers the type of plan for your needs, then, by all means, go for that.
+So, for example, I mentioned that the blog hosts you can consider are SiteGround, DreamHost and Lyrical Host.
+However, if after doing your research, you find a better provider that offers the type of plan for your needs, then, by all means, go for that.

 Because if you want to turn your blog into a profitable biz, you want to make sure you invest in the right tools that are right for you.

 As a recap, the benefits of having a self-hosted WordPress blog are as follows: